mycontroller-org/web-console/README.md

 The build is minified and the filenames include the hashes.<br />

+To see your changes on your production environment.
+You can copy the `build` directory and replace it with `web_console` in MyController server.

 ## Release
 There is no separate release for this project.
-The [backend repository](https://github.com/mycontroller-org/backend) takes the corresponding version(`tag`, `branch`) of this project and builds along with the backend code.
+The [server repository](https://github.com/mycontroller-org/server) takes the corresponding version(`tag`, `branch`) of this project and builds along with the backend code.